JRGEMCP/mahrio-objectdetection-tutorials/JUJU_Ubuntu_Readme.md

 `juju model-config logging-config="<root>=WARNING;unit=TRACE"`

+to watch just one module instead of the entire log

+`juju model-config --include-module sample-thrift-charm`

 ## postgresql specific commands

 the postgresql charm out of the box is not really useable locally.. it disallows connections